Boston bike tours provide you with a unique way to see the city, get some exercise, and have fun.

 If you decide to tour Boston by bike on your own, you'll need to rent a bike, unless you're bringing one with you.

-From a safety perspective, you'll need to get a helmet.
-Most CVS and Walgreens in the city sell them for about $10-12.
+From a safety perspective, you'll need to get a helmet, as none are available at the Blue Bike racks.
+Most CVS and Walgreens in the city sell them for about $15-$20.

 (Wondering if you really need a helmet?
 Don't even think about not wearing one - Boston drivers are CRAZY!
-Read our driving tips to understand what bikers and pedestrians are up against!)
+Read our driving tips to understand what bikers and pedestrians are up against!
+Sadly, Boston has what feels like more than its share of ghost bikes, marking the spots where fatal accidents occur.)

-Boston's biggest bike events take place back-to-back on a September weekend, and for fans of 2-wheel touring, it's a chance to enjoy city cycling without having to compete with cars for space on the roads.
+Boston's biggest bike event takes place back-to-back on a September weekend, and for fans of 2-wheel touring, it's a chance to enjoy city cycling without having to compete with cars for space on the roads.

 On Sunday, Hub on Wheels takes over the city, shutting down Storrow Drive.
 You choose from a 10, 20, or 50 mile bike course, and you're guaranteed to see Boston from a unique perspective.